UCL/research-computing-with-cpp/04cpp3/templates.md

 Function templates can have the same kinds of template parameters as class templates.

-The syntax for declaring fucntion templates is essentially identical to declaring a class template:
+The syntax for declaring function templates is essentially identical to declaring a class template:
 ```cpp
 template<typename T>
 T templatedAdder(T a, T b)